 To locate a solicitor that offers debt recovery services in your area and is regulated by the Solicitors Regulation Authority, Find a Solicitor is a free online service run by the Law Society.

 Whether you use a solicitor or a debt collection service, you’re entitled to charge your client a fixed sum for the cost of recovering a late payment (this is in addition to claiming statutory interest).
 The sum depends on the size of the debt.

 Money Claim Online

 If you want to save money on solicitors and debt collection agency fees, using the Money Claim Online service is a good way of doing so.
-Plus, you can recoup your costs.
+Plus, you can still use it to recoup your costs.

-If you’re a sole trader or small business owed a fixed sum of less than £100,000, all you need to do is register for a UK Government Gateway account and spend half an hour or so completing the small claims court form.
+If you’re a sole trader or a limited company owed a fixed sum of less than £100,000, all you need to do is register for a UK Government Gateway account and spend half an hour or so completing the small claims court form.